Consejo de la Alta Winery, History Dates Back to 1846

-The winery has a vast vineyard with vines almost thirty-five years old on average.
-The soil has gravel and is clayey, along with inferior limestone that is perfect for the grape production.
-There are nearly four thousand vines in every hectare of land.
-The main grape that grows here is the Tempranillo that has very high-quality in this specific region.
-Apart from it, the other types found here are the Chardonnay, Viura, Garnacha, and Graciano that help in making high-quality red and white wines.
+Consejo de la Alta Winery has a vast vineyard with thirty-five years old vines on average.
+The soil has gravel and clay, along with inferior limestone that is perfect for the grape production.
+There are nearly four thousand vines on every hectare of land.
+The main grape variety of focus is Tempranillo, quality must be high as it is very important in this specific region.
+The winery also grows smaller amounts of Chardonnay, Viura, Garnacha, and Graciano that help in making high-quality red and white wines.

-The workers handpick the best grapes and take it to the winery.
-They first soak the grapes in cold water before fermentation in stainless steel tanks.
-Ozone-sanitized oak barrels age the wines and make sure that the wine has a unique taste and aroma.
+The workers handpick the best grapes and transport the grapes carefully to the winery.
+Consejo de la Alta first soaks the grapes in cold water before fermentation in stainless steel tanks.
+Ozone-sanitized oak barrels are used for the aging of the wines contributing to the unique taste and aroma.